jmandel/fhircast-docs/docs/content-sharing-research.md

 Hubs must fulfill these addition responsibilities when they support the exchange of structured information:
 1. Assign and validate the diagnostic report's `versionId` when processing a [`<FHIR Resource>-update` request](#fhir-resource-update-message) or a [`<FHIR Resource>-select` request](#fhir-resource-select-message)
 2. Assign and maintain a current `versionId` of the content in the anchor context
-2. Validate every [`<FHIR Resource>-update` request](#fhir-resource-update-message) and [`<FHIR Resource>-select` request](#fhir-resource-select-message) for the current `versionId` and reject the request if the version is not correct; returning a `412 Precondition Failed` status code rather than updating the content
+3. Validate every [`<FHIR Resource>-update` request](#fhir-resource-update-message) and [`<FHIR Resource>-select` request](#fhir-resource-select-message) for the current `versionId` and reject the request if the version is not correct by returning a 4xx/5xx HTTP Status Code rather than updating the content
-3. Maintain a list of current FHIR resource content in the anchor context so that it may provide them in response to a <FHIR Resource>-open request and respond to a GET request
+4. Maintain a list of current FHIR resource content in the anchor context so that it may provide the anchor context's content in response to a <FHIR Resource>-open request and respond to a [`GET Context`](get-context) request
-4. When a [`<FHIR Resource>-close` request](#fhir-resource-close-message) is received, the Hub no longer retains the content for that anchor context
+5. When a [`<FHIR Resource>-close` request](#fhir-resource-close-message) is received, the Hub no longer retains the content for that anchor context

 A Hub is not responsible for structurally validating FHIR resources.
-While a Hub must be able to successfully parse FHIR resources in a manner sufficient to perform its required capabilities (e.g. find the `id` of a resource and the `versionId` of the anchor resource), a Hub is not responsible for additional structural checking.
+While a Hub must be able to successfully parse FHIR resources in a manner sufficient to perform its required capabilities (e.g. find the `id` of a resource and the `versionId` of the anchor context), a Hub is not responsible for additional structural checking.

-A Hub is not responsible for any long-term persistence of shared information and should purge the content when a [`DiagnosticReport-close`](#diagnostic-report-close-message) is received.
+A Hub is not responsible for any long-term persistence of shared information and should purge the content when a [`<FHIR Resource>-close` request](#fhir-resource-close-message) is received.

 Additionally, it is not a mandatory responsibility of a Hub to prevent applications participating in exchanging structured information from causing inconsistencies in exchanged information.
-For example, an inconsistency would arise if an application removes an Observation resource on which another resource is based.
-The Hub MAY check updates for such inconsistencies and fail the transaction with an appropriate error message; however, it is not required that the Hub perform such validation.
+For example, an inconsistency would arise if an application removes an Observation resource on which is referenced by another resource.
+The Hub MAY check updates for such inconsistencies and fail the transaction with an appropriate error message; however, it is not required to do so.
 Additionally, a Hub MAY check for inconsistencies which it deems to be critical but not perform exhaustive validation.
 For example, a Hub could validate that the content in a `DiagnosticReport` anchor context always includes at least one primary imaging study.

 Clients wishing to exchange structure information must:
 1. Adhere to a FHIRcast event naming convention as follows: <FHIR Resource>-[open, update, select, close]
 2. Use the <FHIR Resource>-open event to open a new resource which becomes the anchor context
-3. Make a <FHIR Resource>-update request following the specification as documented below and process the associated event; the <FHIR Resource>-update event contains a `Bundle` resource which is a collection of resources that are atomically processed by the Hub with the current FHIR resource content adjusted appropriately
+3. Make a <FHIR Resource>-update request when appropriate.
+The <FHIR Resource>-update event contains a `Bundle` resource which is a collection of resources that are atomically processed by the Hub with the anchor context's content being adjusted appropriately
 4. Maintain the current `versionId` of the anchor context provided by the Hub so that subsequent <FHIR Resource>-update requests may provide this `versionId`
-4. Appropriately process <FHIR Resource>-[open, update, select, close] events; note that a client may choose to ignore the contents of <FHIR Resource>-[update, select] events but should still track the `versionId` for subsequent use
+6. Appropriately process <FHIR Resource>-[open, update, select, close] events; note that a client may choose to ignore the contents of <FHIR Resource>-[update, select] events but should still track the `versionId` for subsequent use
-5. If a <FHIR Resource>-update request fails with the Hub returning a `412 Precondition Failed` status code, the client may issue a GET request to the Hub in order to retrieve the current content and associated version of the anchor context
+6. If a <FHIR Resource>-update request fails with the Hub, the client may issue a GET request to the Hub in order to retrieve the current content in the anchor context and its current version
-5. Clients will now receive a content payload (if one exists) in response to the Subscribe request which contains the current context and any content associated with the context.
-Clients that don't support the exchange of structured information may ignore the contents of the response payload.
+7. When using websockets, clients will now receive the current content (if any exists) of the anchor context (if one has been established) in response to the Subscribe request (see [return of current content](`websocket`-return-of-current-content)).
+Clients that don't support the exchange of structured information may ignore the content of the Subscribe response payload.
-6. For WebSocket subscriptions, this will be a change since the Subscribe method previously returned only a string value with the WebSocket endpoint URL.

 ### DIAGNOSTIC REPORT CENTERED WORKFLOW

 For the purpose simplifying the conveyance of the information sharing mechanisms, further details will use a `DiagnosticReport` as the anchor context.
 However, all of the below requests and messages support using other FHIR resource types as the anchor context.

 #### Discussion
 When reporting applications integrate with PACS and/or RIS applications, a radiologist's (or other clinician's) workflow is centered on the final deliverable, a diagnostic report.
 In radiology the imaging study (exam) is an integral resource with the report referencing one or more imaging studies.
 Structured data, many times represented by an `Observation` resource, may also be captured as part of a report.
 In addition to basic context synchronization, a diagnostic report centered workflow builds upon the basic FHIRcast transactions to support near real-time exchange of structured information between applications participating in a diagnostic report context.
 Also, the `DiagnosticReport` resource contains certain attributes (such as report status), that are useful to the PACS/RIS applications and don't exist in other types of FHIR resources (e.g. an ImagingStudy).
 Participating applications may include clients such as reporting applications, PACS, EHR, workflow orchestrators, and interactive AI applications.